Shanghai: Here for the Adventure

 Wearing the Many Hats of Shanghai:

 As experiential, educational travel experts tasked with the issue that the restrictions caused by COVID-19 not only limit our travel options, but also take a psychological and social toll on kids, it has been our mission to find safer alternative programs for them.
-To keep kids closer to home, avoid airplane travel and long trips, yet engage them with fun activities and experiential opportunities, we had to find ways to bring our backyard, Shanghai and its environs, to life as an exciting and rewarding travel destination in its own right.
+To keep kids closer to home, avoid airplane travel and long trips.
+If you really have to travel, consider flying private with Jettly.

 We live in the world’s most populous city, but rarely stray from our school communities and neighborhoods.
 We know about the world’s second tallest building, Shanghai Tower, but how in-touch are we with China’s third largest Island, Chongming?
 We frequent the French and former international concessions, yet how well do we know the bustling water towns that line the canals and rivers in Shanghai’s outer rim?
 With these thoughts in mind we planned a trip that shows students the many facets of Shanghai.
 Through the water towns, the urban core, the sea, the farms and the islands, we rediscover and experience our home city from new different angles.